 These clubs typically feature shorter sets by a number of comics.
 There’s a chance a really big name (sometimes on the order of Chris Rock) will drop in out of nowhere for a surprise set, especially at the Comedy Cellar.
 The price usually includes a cover and a food or drink minimum.

 These theaters revolve around long-form improvisation, in which performers weave together a complex scene from a single suggestion.
-You can also see sketch comedy and stand-up at these venues from time to time, and you’re liable to get celebrity drop-ins (especially at the popular ASSSCAT 3000 show at the Upright Citizens Brigade in Chelsea).
-There’s no drink minimum at improv theaters, and the cover is generally very low—often in the $5 to $10 range and sometimes free.
+You can also see sketch comedy and stand-up at these venues from time to time, and you’re liable to get celebrity drop-ins (especially at the popular ASSSCAT 3000 show at the Upright Citizens Brigade in Hell's Kitchen).
+There’s no drink minimum at improv theaters, and the cover is generally very low—often less than $10 and sometimes free.

 Upright Citizens Brigade Theatre